osefatul/dataStructure-algorithms/README.md

 Big-O = O(n)

 #### Optimized Primality Test
-Integers larger than the square roo do not need to be checked because, whenever n= a*b , one of the two factors a and b is less than or equal to the square root of n. n = 24, a=4, b=6
+Integers larger than the square root do not need to be checked because, whenever n= a*b , one of the two factors a and b is less than or equal to the square root of n. n = 24, a=4, b=6
 - The square root of 24 is 4.89: 4 is less than 4.89.
 So, `a` is less than the square root of n.